Vegan Pumpkin Pie

 • Cornstarch – a great replacement for eggs that helps thicken the pie.

-Pumpkin pie on kitchen towel
+pumpkin pie on kitchen towel

 Step-by-Step Instructions